c-koster/movielens-wikidata/README.md

 ### Notes
 - I only had 1682 movies in the 100k dataset and it was infeasible to include actors/directors as features (if I made a column for each actor and director I would have had many more features than movies).
 - While writing queries, i focused on extracting features that might be useful for a US audience (e.g. MPA ratings, nominations & award counts from a US-based awards ceremony).
-This is because most <all?> users in the grouplens dataset have american postal codes.
+This is because most users in the grouplens dataset have american postal codes.